Peer Advisor Job Description

-Peer Advisors receive a $1100 stipend per semester, fall and spring semesters of the 2020-2021 academic year, and are expected to serve ten hours/week.
+Peer Advisors receive a minimum of $1250 per semester, fall and spring semesters, and are expected to work 5-8 hours per week.

 - Completion of LEAP 2002, a training class that you will complete largely in the summer, online, and partly during the fall semester during the regularly scheduled PA meetings (this course may be taken for one credit hour in the spring semester)

 - Attending the LEAP PA training workshop August 2021 [part of LEAP 2002]

 - Attending your seminar class every time it meets